darigovresearch/Make-Your-Own-Lithium-Power-Banks/CONTRIBUTING.md

 7. Generate the .pdf file with the correct filename using your preferred LaTeX distribution
 8. Make a pull request

+## Building the sphinx experiment
+As stated in the readme there is a [sphinx-based](https://www.sphinx-doc.org/en/master/) version [at this URL](https://darigovresearch.github.io/Make-Your-Own-Lithium-Power-Banks/) which may end up being easier to convert to offline pdfs & a more interactive site.
+After cloning the repository if you wish to edit or make improvements to it, you need to edit the relevant files in the `docs_source` folder and when you want to build it, you run the following command from the root folder of the repository.
+The output will then be able to be opened locally from the `docs` folder.

+`sphinx-build docs_source/source docs`

 ## Style Guidelines
 - Do make sure punctuation is consistent across translations
     - This includes but is not limited to spaces, brackets, quotation marks, question marks, asterisks, exclamation points, ellipses etc.